 What does the poverty rate miss?
 The poverty rate doesn’t necessarily capture what it means to be able to fulfill basic needs in different areas across the country, nor make meaningful investments in education, retirement, or healthcare.
-To explore what

 The Supplemental Poverty Measure (SPM)